RIAPS/riaps-pycom/src/readme.txt

 pybind11 >= 2.2.4
 toml >= 0.10.0
 pycryptodomex >= 3.7.3 (python3-crypto and python3-keyrings.alt must be removed)
+PyYAML>=5.1.1 (must use --ignore-installed since this is upgrading a distribution package which can not be uninstalled)

 use: apt install python3-pip python3-dev libhiredis-dev libcapnp-dev libssl-dev libffi-dev glade python3-gi